Grow-with-Open-Source/Python-Projects/Youtube_video_finder_using_geminillm/README.md

 * Make sure you have valid API keys for both YouTube Data API v3 and Google Gemini.
 * The script currently uses the `gemini-1.5-flash-latest` model.

-## 📃 License

-Open source – feel free to use and modify